-Colour Grading is a beautiful creative process used to enhance specific shots, scenes or entire productions to convey tone, mood and most importantly – meet the demands of the Director’s vision.
+Colour Grading is an important creative process used to enhance colour within specific shots, scenes or entire productions to convey tone, mood and most importantly – meet the demands of the Director’s vision.
 This process can completely transform the colour palette to create the emotion and atmosphere needed to tell your story.

 The grading process can transform day shots in to night shots, or change summer scenes to winter scenes.
 Grading takes advantage of colour theory to persuade your audience to feel the way you’d like them to feel.

 Colour grading is typically done once colour correction is complete.

 Our 4K calibrated post production colour suite is based in North London and is optimised for working on remote projects.

 Wherever you or production team are located we can happily work as an integrated member of your team.

 All colour work is finished in the latest version DaVinci Resolve Studio, a popular choice for Colourists working on some of the biggest films in Hollywood.